June 30, 2021

 Bringing together a strong female-driven line up, this night brings good vibes through great songs, telling stories and infectious hooks.
-From irreverent and raucous locals Bikini Body and Swim School, to the perfectly poised Glaswegian Cloth, be swept along in a non-stop night of song after quality song, as the music alternates between the two music stages; building through uplifting sets by The Goon Sax and rising star Katy J Pearson until The Orielles whip us up into a post-disco-punk frenzy to take us on a journey through the interstellar pop cosmos.
+From locals Midnight Ambulance, Bikini Body and Swim School, plus Glasgow’s Mitchell Museum and Cloth, be swept along in a non-stop night of song after quality song, as the music alternates between the two music stages; building through an uplifting set by rising star Katy J Pearson until The Orielles whip us up into a post-disco-punk frenzy to take us on a journey through the interstellar pop cosmos.

 Imagine, after 18 months of NOTHING, you held a huge party.
 Imagine an 8-piece afro beat funk band turned up to play… imagine the dancing!

-The evening will start with some rousing new tunes from Edinburgh songwriter and Broken Records frontman Jamie Sutherland, and continue to build as Electronica duo Maranta take to the stage to present a set created in collaboration with visual artist Chell Young; combining visuals and sounds to make something utterly unique and remarkable.
+The weekend starts here with rousing new tunes from Mother All Mighty and Broken Records frontman Jamie Sutherland, continuing to build as electronic duo Maranta present a set created in collaboration with visual artist Chell Young; combining visuals and sounds to make something utterly unique and remarkable.

-The party will really start to get going with Astrosnax building it up until it finally explodes with Ibibio Sound Machine, a band who look as good as they sound, combining Nigerian beats and vocals with jazz horns and dance floor beats.
+The party will really get going with party-jazz fusion 5-piece Astrosnax until it finally explodes with Ibibio Sound Machine, combining Nigerian beats and vocals with jazz horns and dance floor beats.
 This is the party we have been dreaming of!
 Expect grooves, moves and afro funk; charismatic performances, a visual feast and a damn good party.

-This night will take you on a journey to the future of pop, culminating in a performance by the widely acclaimed Hannah Diamond, described as “a new kind of pop star”… part of the groundbreaking PC Music collective, a label that has achieved cult status as purveyors of “hyperpop”; music combining massive beats and sounds with crystal-pure vocals and emotion-laden melodies.
+On Saturday, come on a journey to the future of pop, culminating with widely acclaimed Hannah Diamond, described as “a new kind of pop star”… part of the groundbreaking PC Music collective, a label that has achieved cult status as purveyors of “hyperpop”.
+Expect tunes that combine massive beats and sounds with crystal-pure vocals and emotion-laden melodies.

-The night will be packed with the likes of Post Coal Prom Queen, Easyfun and Future Get Down – appearing in an unbroken sequence of performances that will build and build, letting you feel all the feels, dancing with a tear in your eye.
+The night also features Caro ♥, Easyfun and Future Get Down appearing in an unbroken sequence of performances that will build and build, letting you feel all the feels, dancing with a tear in your eye.

-Closing night at Hidden Door will build-up slowly, from ambient Sunday sounds rising through lush post-rock soundscapes to emotive electronic compositions with the likes of Wozniak and Gefahrgeist, the evening will crescendo towards a special collaboration between artist/film-maker Florence Richardson and ambient composer Daniel Garcia.
+Closing night at Hidden Door will build-up slowly, from ambient Sunday sounds rising through lush post-rock soundscapes to emotive electronic compositions.
+With tunes from Tupper Werewolf, Harry Bongo, Super Inuit, Wozniak and Gefahrgeist, the evening will crescendo towards a special collaboration between artist/film-maker Florence Richardson, AV artist Sarah James, electronic musician The Reverse Engineer and ambient composer Daniel Garcia.
 Their set will resonate with the incredible setting, creating a unique multi-sensory experience.